PurdueDualityLab/purdue-tenure-packet-generator/README.md

 # pubs-emitter

-Generates a formatted RTF publication list from a BibTeX file and an optional YAML side file for non-Scholar work (CVEs, etc.).
-Output is ready to paste into Word with formatting preserved: bold for me, superscripts for student / advisor / last-author roles, italic venue + tier, clickable hyperlinks to DOIs / NVD / USPTO / publisher pages, and a hanging-indent layout.
+Generates a formatted RTF publication list from a BibTeX file and an optional YAML side file for non-Scholar work (CVEs, talks, grants, etc.).

+Output is ready to paste into Word with formatting preserved: bold for you, superscripts for student / advisor / last-author roles, italic venue + tier, clickable hyperlinks to DOIs / NVD / USPTO / publisher pages, and a hanging-indent layout.